| Title: | Very Large Numbers in R |

 vector of class brob or glub |

-For a Brobdingnagian number, is.infinite()
+For a Brobdingnagian number, is.infinite() returns TRUE if

 the exponent is infinite.